 9. Speak to an expert you can trust

-All-in-one layered security systems are widely available, but if you prefer to deploy separate technology for different areas, consult a security specialist as vulnerabilities can occur if technology is not well integrated.
+All-in-one layered security systems are widely available, but if you prefer to deploy separate technology for different areas, consult an accredited cyber security specialist as vulnerabilities can occur if technology is not well integrated.
 If you don’t feel you have the necessary technical expertise to implement an effective security policy, consider asking a member of staff with interest in IT to help you with the decision-making process.

 10. Apply for a Cyber Security Innovation Voucher